MysticMods/MysticalWorld/developing.md

 OpenJDK 64-Bit Server VM (build 17.0.1+12-Ubuntu-120.04, mixed mode, sharing)
 ```

 You will also need a functional gradle installation, and while you can usually rpm/apt/etc. your way into a functional gradle install, we recommend either relying on your IDE or following the instructions at [gradle's website](https://docs.gradle.org/current/userguide/installation.html) to create a functional gradle install.
-You should expect to require gradle 7.3 or later for the 18.x branches.
+You should expect to require gradle 7.3.3 or later for any version that targets Java 17, eg the 18.x branches.
+Please note that if you use the gradle wrapper, that will manage the version of gradle for you - the inclusion of gradle setup in this document is provided as reference for bootstrapping dev from zero.

 You can verify your gradle version as follows:
 ```bash